 Valentine & Sons of Dundee were Scotland’s most successful commercial photographers.
-In the early 1900s, at the height of the postcard revolution, they published photographs showing scenes from a number of countries, including the U.K., Canada, Australia, South Africa and the United States of America.
+In the early 1900s, at the height of the postcard craze, they published cards showing scenes from a number of countries, including the U.K., Canada, Australia, South Africa and the United States of America.
 Remembered today primarily as postcard publishers, Valentine & Sons actually produced images in various formats, including fine early photographic prints.
 In a 1905 advertisement, the company claimed to have produced “pictorial envelopes” over 60 years earlier (i.e. prior to 1845).

 The Dundee-based company had been founded in 1825 by John Valentine.
 After learning the daguerreotype process in Paris in the late 1840s, in 1851 Valentine’s son James added portrait photography to the family business.
 By the 1860s the company had begun to cater to the growing tourist industry by producing photographic prints with views from around the country.
 After James’s death in 1880, his son William Dobson Valentine took over the ever-expanding business.
 Valentine & Sons converted from a partnership of the family members to a joint-stock company in 1896, the year in which it is said to have issued its first postcard.
-By 1907 — according to an article in the Canadian Druggist, a trade publication) its factories in Dundee and Edinburgh employed 700 people and were turning out 3,000,000 postcards every week.
+By 1907 — according to an article in the Canadian Druggist, a trade publication — its factories in Dundee and Edinburgh employed 700 people and were turning out 3,000,000 postcards every week.
 As early as 1904, the company advertised that its “Valentine’s Series” cards included “upwards of 50,000 Different Views representing every town and beautiful scene in Great Britain.”
 The operation continued until 1980 when the last remnants of the business were sold off to Hallmark, Inc.

 The firm’s Canadian business began between 1903 and 1906 when its Canadian subsidiary, Valentine & Sons Publishing Co., Ltd., opened in Montreal and Toronto.
 Montreal was the head office, staffed by a number of persons including George Clark, who had been sent from Scotland by the parent company to establish the operation.
 In 1908, at least, the Toronto office appears to have been small — a room at 69 Adelaide Street East and a handful of employees — possibly just an order-taking operation for its British parent (although it must have grown in subsequent years).
 In 1912, offices opened in Winnipeg and Vancouver.

 The earliest Canadian postcards published by Valentine & Sons were uncoloured collotypes of scenery along the main line of the Canadian Pacific Railway north of Lake Superior and in the Rocky Mountains.
 Typically, Valentine postcards have a 6-digit serial number (###,###) on the view side with the initials “J.V.” in a circle adjacent to that number.
 The main series of numbering begins with a Halifax card as no. 100,000 and ends (as far as we know) with a postcard of Toronto as no. 115,981.
 There are also two short runs of numbers in the 400,000 range that are found on some cards from the Yukon Territory and a longer run of views from various parts of Canada that begins at 600,000 and continues past 602,000.
 Other ranges belonged to Valentine & Sons’ branches in other countries, as follows: USA – 200,000s; Australia – 300,000s; and South Africa – 500,000s.
 Valentine & Sons produced postcards of all Canadian provinces, although there were only a handful from Newfoundland & Labrador, which was not a part of Canada in that era.